Key Takeaways:

 The Effect of Sunlight

-Changing time zones also affect when you are exposed to daylight, especially when traveling internationally.
+Changing time zones also affects when you are exposed to daylight, especially when traveling internationally.
 Your body may feel tired even as the sun is shining or be wide awake at night.

 Airline Cabin Pressure and Atmosphere